 Q: Is there funding for this course?

 A: For most people, yes.
 Student Finance can answer queries about tuition fee loans and grants and bursaries to pay for living expenses and childcare.
-If you need support with this, please contact our Admin office on 01271 852335.
+If you need support with this, please contact us on 01271 852335.

 Please note: If you are only applying for a degree course at Petroc, you can do so through our website.
 If you are applying to more than one college or university, then you are required to apply via the UCAS application system As this course requires you to undertake work placements with children and/or vulnerable adults, a DBS check is required.